bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+I would say it makes it readable for other developers and organizes your html so its not a jumbled mess.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Block encloses content into block sections where inline doesnt it runs it continusly in a line with no line breaks. block you also can implement height and width attributes

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model?content, padding, margin, border

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```verticle

 5. Explain why git is valuable to a team of developers.
+Allows them to work on and share their projects at the same time and can see the changes made before merging with main project files.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.